Paul Pritchard

 Paul Pritchard (born 1967) is a rock climber and mountaineer and was one of the foremost British climbers of the 1980s and 1990s.
 He was born in Bolton, England and started climbing when he was 16 years old.
 He is notable for having climbed difficult routes across the United Kingdom and around the world.
 In 1998, he sustained a traumatic brain injury while attempting to climb the Totem Pole, which left him hemiplegic.
 Since the accident he has continued to engage in various forms of outdoor recreation, has published multiple books about his recovery, and is now a disability educator specialising in diversity and inclusion.

 Early life

 Pritchard was born in Bolton, and started climbing at the age of 16 in his native Lancashire.
-Within a year had started to repeat some of the hardest routes in the county, as well as beginning his own additions.
+Within a year he had started to repeat some of the hardest routes in the county, as well as beginning his own additions.
 He made many ascents of outstanding problems in the Lancashire Quarries as well as engaging in extensive exploration of Malham Cove.

 In 1986 he moved to Llanberis in North Wales, climbing extensively on the slate of the Llanberis quarries and on the sea cliffs at Gogarth, situated between North Stack and South Stack, near Holyhead.
 He gained a reputation for climbing hard and very poorly protected routes such as Super Calabrese (E8 6b) at Gogarth, still considered one of the most serious routes in the UK.